mrowe/mikerowecode.com/_posts/2006-08-16-drupal-site-name.md

+---
+layout: post
-Setting the site name of a Drupal site
+title: Setting the site name of a Drupal site
+---

 I just spent a frustrating couple of hours beating my head against a Drupal site, trying to change the site name (that appears in the site